jdginn/djay-midi-maps/README.md

-# traktor-s4mk1-djay
+# djay-midi-maps
-MIDI mappings for Traktor Kontrol S4mk1 in Algoriddim Djay
+MIDI mappings for various DJ controllers for Algoriddim Djay